 There are so many versions of and sizes of harps.
 I love the beautiful styles you see in this next video.
 Watching it might make you want to start playing this gorgeous instrument!

-Notice how that shorter strings have higher pitches, and longer strings have lower pitches.
+Notice how the shorter strings have higher pitches, and longer strings have lower pitches.
 The levers change the pitch by a half step.
 That’s the same as going from a white key to the very next black key on a piano.

 See also how he demonstrates how to tune each string.
 Use a piano or electronic tuner to listen for the correct pitch while you use the tuning tool to change the “tightness” of the string.
 That’s what changes the pitch!